Drug Prevention Program FAQ

 The drug prevention program is available for use at any point during the 2019-2020 school year.
 This program is optional, but it is highly recommended that every student at your school has the opportunity to watch the video.

-These numbers represent what teens in Missouri experience on a daily basis.
+Teens face the pressures of substance abuse on a daily basis.
 The pressure in schools across the state is growing for many students and it's important to remember why the drug problems in our communities need to be addressed.